HMS Glasgow (D88): Design and construction

-Scale drawing of HMS Glasgow in 1992 including Phalanx CIWS and updated main radar.

 She was built at Swan Hunter Shipyard in Wallsend, Tyneside, and launched on 14 April 1976 by Lady Kirstie Treacher, wife of Admiral Sir John Treacher.
 With a displacement of 4,820 tonnes, Glasgow was the sixth and last Batch 1 Type 42 destroyer in the fleet.
 Named after the Scottish city of Glasgow, she was the eighth ship to bear the name.
 On 23 September 1976, while being fitted out, a fire on board killed eight men and injured a further six.
 The ship was commissioned into the Royal Navy on 25 May 1979.

 See below design drawings of HMS Glasgow in 1982 and 1992, the latter showing weapons and sensor upgrades following a major refit in Rosyth 1988-89.

 Operational history

 The ship was rammed by the Soviet cruiser Admiral Isakov on 27 May 1981, while in the Barents Sea collecting information on new Soviet equipment.